A family business retreat is one of the most important strategies used to help strengthen the communication system in a family-owned business.

 This session results in a clear understanding of how multi-generations can live the same “heart” of the culture while living a different “head” and “body” of the same.
 The session ends with a deliberate plan for how to roll this out to the rest of the family and organization.

 Leaning on the concept of Service Level Agreements, we will make very explicit those things each family member owes the others in the family business (e.g., What do I (Generation B) owe you (Generation C) to ensure long-term success and what do you (Generation C) owe me (Generation B) in order to ensure the company remains an ongoing concern?).
-A set of simple but specific guidelines will be created and Dr. Lock will share a technique to make these conversations more palatable.
+A set of simple but specific guidelines will be created we will share a technique to make these conversations more palatable.

 What’s Next?
 The last session will be used to get back to the business of being in business.
 Several outcomes – personal, familial, and business-based – will have emerged over the previous three sessions.
 This session will be used to plan for the future and to provide each family a blueprint in terms of moving forward and implementing what has been learned.
-An Action Planning process Dr. Lock has used at such organizations as Chanje Automotive, Microsoft, and Herschend Family Entertainment will be deployed.
+An Action Planning process that has been used at such organizations as Chanje Automotive, Microsoft, and Herschend Family Entertainment will be deployed.

 $5,500 — First two people